9 Successful People with Dyslexia

 5. F. Scott Fitzgerald

-It has been reported that literary critic and former classmate of Fitzgerald, Edmond Wilson, declared this author’s typo-filled draft of This Side of Paradise as being “one of the most illiterate books of any merit ever published.”
-Furthermore, Fitzgerald’s editor referred to his spelling as “lamentable” and noted his inability to even spell the names of some of his closest friends.
+It has been reported that literary critic and former classmate of Fitzgerald, Edmond Wilson, declared this author’s typo-filled draft of This Side of Paradise as “one of the most illiterate books of any merit ever published.”
+Furthermore, Fitzgerald’s editor referred to his spelling as “lamentable” and noted his inability even to spell the names of some of his closest friends.

 6. Steven Spielberg

 Celebrated film director Steven Spielberg was in his 60s when he was diagnosed with dyslexia.
 As a child, teachers thought he was lazy, his classmates bullied him, and he was made to feel like an outsider.
-But it was these adverse experiences that helped him succeed when co-writing The Goonies–a classic about an odd group of friends who didn’t quite fit the mold.
+But these adverse experiences helped him succeed when co-writing The Goonies–a classic about an odd group of friends who didn’t quite fit the mold.
 Spielberg reports that finding out about his dyslexia as an adult was the answer to a great mystery he had kept to himself.

 7. Richard Branson